sbg/sevenbridges-r/README.md

 If you have trouble with `pandoc` and do not want to install it,  set `build_vignettes = FALSE` to avoid building the vignettes.

-__[Bioconductor: Devel]__
+__[Bioconductor: Development]__

-If you are developing tools in the devel branch or if you are a user who uses the devel version for R and Bioconductor, install the package from the bioconductor `devel` branch.
-You need to install R-devel first by following the directions in ["Using the Devel Version of Bioconductor"](http://bioconductor.org/developers/how-to/useDevel/).
+If you are developing tools in the `devel` branch or if you are a user who uses the development version for R and Bioconductor, install the package from the bioconductor `devel` branch.
+You need to install R-devel first by following the directions in ["Using the 'Devel' Version of Bioconductor"](http://bioconductor.org/developers/how-to/useDevel/).
 After upgrading R, this method of installation is harder.
 To try the latest features, please install directly from GitHub as next shown below:

 ```r
 source("http://bioconductor.org/biocLite.R")